Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

-Our experiment is performed in a three-dimensional optical lattice formed by three standing waves perpendicular to each other at wavelength $\lambda=1064$~nm (Fig. \ref{F1}\textbf{a}), and the magnetic field is applied along the $z$ axis.
-We create Bose-Einstein condensations of $^{87}$Rb atoms in $|F = 1,m_F = -1\rangle $ and then load them into 3D homogeneous lattices with trap depth $V=5E_r$ and atom number of $N=1.1 \times 10^5$.
-Here $V$ is the trap depth generated by one lattice beam and $E_r=h\times 2$~kHz is the recoil energy of the lattice beams.
-Due to the Gaussian shape of the lattice beams, the lattices are printed by an external harmonic trap with homogeneous radial vibrational frequencies {$\sim 2\pi \times {20}$~Hz.} The system is described by a Bose-Hubbard model in an external harmonic trap \cite{BHMFisher,Markus03}:
+Our experiment is performed in a three-dimensional optical lattice formed by three standing waves perpendicular to each other at wavelength $\lambda=1064$~nm (Fig.~\ref{F1}\textbf{a}), and the magnetic field is applied along $z$ axis.
+We prepare Bose-Einstein condensates of $^{87}$Rb atoms in $|F = 1,m_F = -1\rangle $ and then load them into 3D homogeneous lattices with trap depth $V=5E_r$ and atom number $N=1.1(2) \times 10^5$ \cite{zhou2019dimension,Tianwei,TianCooling}.
+Here, $V$ is the trap depth generated by one lattice beam and $E_r=h\times 2$~kHz is the recoil energy of lattice beams.
+Due to the Gaussian shape of lattice beams, the lattices are printed by an external harmonic trap with homogeneous radial vibrational frequencies $\sim 2\pi \times {20(1)}$~Hz.
+The system is described by a Bose-Hubbard model in an external harmonic trap \cite{BHMFisher,Markus03}:

-where $a_i$ (or $a^\dagger_i$) is the annihilation (or creation) operator of a boson at the lattice site $i$, $J$ is the tunneling coefficient depending on the lattice trap depth, $U$ is the on-site interaction, $\mu$ is the chemical potential, and ${1\over 2}m\omega^2_0 r^2_i$ describes the potential of the external harmonic trap.
+where $a_i$ (or $a^\dagger_i$) is the annihilation (or creation) operator of a boson at the lattice site $i$, $J$ is the tunneling coefficient, $U$ is the on-site interaction, $\mu$ is the chemical potential, and ${1\over 2}m\omega^2_0 r^2_i$ describes the external harmonic trap. {Since the atomic size is much smaller than the waist of lattice beams, the inhomogeneity of $J$ and $U$ are negligible in this model (see Supplementary Information Part-I (SI-I)).}